Suraj151/esp8266-framework/README.md

 #### 6.2.19 `MdnsServiceProvider` — `__mdns_service`

 The responder from [§2.4.2](#242-mdns-and-dns-sd), running as an ordinary service on raw lwIP UDP.
 It derives the hostname from the MAC, writes `/etc/hostname`, joins the multicast group when the station gets an IP, and advertises whichever servers this build is running.
-Responses bundle PTR, SRV, TXT and A so a single query gets everything it needs. `srvc status MDNS` shows what it is announcing.
+Responses bundle PTR, SRV, TXT and A so a single query gets everything it needs. `service status MDNS` shows what it is announcing.

 Holding both the address and the name also makes it the right owner of HTTPS certificate provisioning: with `ENABLE_SERVER_TLS_CERT_GENERATION_AT_RUNTIME` it schedules `ensureServerCert` for `<hostname>.local` plus the IP, one queued job at a time, dropped again if the service stops ([§6.2.16](#6216-tls-no-provider-transport-hookup--cert-provisioning)).